-For instance, we currently have a limited-time membership plan that gives you 200 High-resolution XXL Images for print for $99 (only $0.49 per image!), which is a great deal for new stock buyers.
+For instance, Stockphotos.com currently has a membership plan that gives you 200 High-resolution XXL Images for print for $99 (only $0.49 per image!), which is a great deal for new stock buyers.

 Stock agencies have a wide variety of subscription plans that will suit the budget of anyone with photo needs, whether it’s for personal use or a large company.

 One rule that remains true to this day is the larger your subscription, the cheaper a stock photo will be.

 A popular option for designers and large companies is monthly or yearly subscription plans that lower the price of stock photos even more.
 For personal use, the credit purchasing system is the most economical and requires little investment to start purchasing stock photos, but when you have a small business or a freelancer with lots of projects going on.

-Each credit system or subscription plan has its own agreement and it's very important to understand what the terms of the agreement are in order to find the best deals and to get the best low-cost stock photos.
+Each credit system or subscription plan has its own agreement, and it's very important to understand what the terms of the agreement are in order to find the best deals and get the best low-cost stock photos.

 While there are many options available, you must read the fine print in order to know exactly what you can and cannot do with the content.

 There are a few options available.

 Memberships start as low as $0.49 if you buy the Club Easy plan or even lower if you purchase The Club Ultimate plan, which gives you 1,000 image downloads per year for $299.
 We have compiled a stock photo pricing guide below to help you better see how the price of three different stock photo agencies is different.
-Here we take a look at Stock Photo Secrets, Shutterstock, and iStock.
+Here we take a look at Stockphotos.com, Shutterstock, and iStock.

 Stockphotos.com Price Guide: